danielburongu/alu-mobile_dev/README.md

 ## Getting Started

-This project is a starting point for our Flutter application wish our luck.
+This project is a starting point for our Flutter application wish us luck.

 A few resources to get you started if this is your first Flutter project: